This is an interactive version of a real homemade synthesizer. Each note on the keyboard was recorded separately

 Follow the colours without mixing major and minor and it should sound pretty harmonious

 Just intonation is the system of tuning that western music used to be based on, so it sounds quite familiar and is easy for someone brought up on modern tuning to relate to.
-It has also been used my most other musical traditions throughout history and is probably the most natural way of tuning an instrument.
+It has also been used my most other musical traditions throughout history and is probably the most instinctive way of tuning an instrument as the intervals can be tuned by ear very easily.
+Modern equal temperament is not very instinctive, ask a piano tuner how long it takes to learn how to tune all the intervals, it is done by listening to the speed of the beats of the out of tune intervals.

 Firstly we need understand musical intervals as the relative frequency of one note to another.
 We can use